 National Literacy Learning Progression

-- UnT9: interprets and integrates visual, auditory and print elements of multimodal texts (comprehension); uses processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build or repair meaning (process)
+UnT9: builds meaning by actively linking ideas from a number of texts or a range of digital sources (comprehension); uses processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build or repair meaning (process)

 NAPLAN item descriptors

 The relevant NAPLAN item descriptors are included in the resource, available for download on this page.

 Full task descriptions are included in the resource, available for download on this page.